 Dealing with a relative’s imprisonment may be particularly hard for older children who tend to have a better understanding of the situation and may experience many negative effects as a result, such as bullying, social isolation, stigma and embarrassment.
 This can affect them both at home and at school.

-The Nepacs youth project, funded by Comic Relief and BBC Children in Need, aims to support these young people – aged eight to 18 years.
+The Nepacs youth project aims to support these young people – aged eight to 17 years.

 We appreciate that some young people benefit from talking to others in a similar situation or by getting away from their normal daily lives and taking part in external activities.
 The project offers a range of opportunities for young people to receive support, including:

-Youth zones at Frankland, Holme House and Low Newton visitors’ centres where youth workers offer support and facilities for young people visiting prison.
+Youth zones at Frankland, Holme House, Northumberland and Low Newton visitors’ centres where youth workers offer support and facilities for young people visiting prison.
 These rooms/ zones provide an area to relax in and meet other young people in a similar situation.

 Special family/child visits - Our youth workers also help out on special family/child visits to provide fun, age appropriate activities for older children and their parents.